mobisoftinfotech/shadcn-ui-with-react-19/README.md

    npm run dev
    ```
 5. Open your browser and navigate to `http://localhost:5173` to view the application.

+## Demo Components
+You can find the integrated demo components in the App.tsx file.

 ## Features
 - Integration of Shadcn UI components with React 19.